aoflaofl/prompts/Writing/Experiment/Experiment.md

 ## File Organization

 1. One file of brainstorming ideas
-1. There will be one file for each main character
+1. One file for each main character
 1. One file for the brief story outline containing:
    - Genre and Tone
    - One Line Summary